Student Film Projects

 Info:

-Although portions of this project were shown in Oliver Stone's 'The Doors', the film was in fact a re-creation.
-Ray Manzarek claims the film as a prop was very similar to Jim's original project.
-Many searches, including one by Oliver Stone himself, have been conducted through UCLA's archives in an effort to find the film.
-Other films by friends of Jim are available in the UCLA catalogue, including Felix Venable's Psychedlic film, Frank Lisciandro's student films, and material featuring Michael McClure.
+16mm film directed by Jim Morrison in the spring of 1965.
+In a later 1970 interview, Jim Morrison discusses his time at UCLA and his short film he claims was titled A Feast of Friends.
+Although portions of this project were shown in Oliver Stone's The Doors, the film was in fact a re-creation that Ray Manzarek claims was very similar to the original project.
+Many searches, including one by Oliver Stone himself, have been conducted through UCLA's archives in an attempt to find the film, however nothing has surfaced.

 FIVE SITUATIONS FOR CAMERA, RECORDER AND PEOPLE